dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/custom-dependency-properties.md

 - Certain aspects of styles and templates will not work.

-- Most tools and designers must rely on the naming conventions to properly serialize [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)], or to provide designer environment assistance at a per-property level.
+- Most tools and designers must rely on the naming conventions to properly serialize XAML, or to provide designer environment assistance at a per-property level.

-- The current implementation of the WPF [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] loader bypasses the wrappers entirely, and relies on the naming convention when processing attribute values.
+- The current implementation of the WPF XAML loader bypasses the wrappers entirely, and relies on the naming convention when processing attribute values.
 For more information, see [XAML Loading and Dependency Properties](xaml-loading-and-dependency-properties.md).

 <a name="metadata"></a>